McConnell pulls rival Rick Scott off powerful Commerce Committee

 Scott also sits on the Senate Armed Services Committee and the Homeland Security and Governmental Affairs Committee, while Lee is a member of the prestigious Judiciary Committee and the Energy and Natural Resources panel.

-A Republican aide familiar with the behind-the-scenes jockeying over committee assignments noted that Scott and Lee already sit on prime committees and the group of incoming freshmen wanted seats on Commerce.
+A Republican aide familiar with the behind-the-scenes jockeying over committee assignments noted that Scott and Lee already sit on prime committees and the group of incoming senators wanted seats on Commerce.

 The source noted that losing committee seats is an unfortunate consequence of losing a Republican Senate seat in the 2022 midterm election.